mleverance/sc_shell_lessons/05-loops.md

 > ### Prompt
 > The shell prompt changes from `$` to `>` and back again as we were
 > typing in our loop.
 The second prompt, `>`, is different to remind
 > us that we haven't finished typing a complete command yet.
-A semicolon, `;`,
-> can be used to separate two commands written on a single line.

 > ### Indentation of code within a for loop
-> Note that it is common practice to indent the line(s) of code within a for loop.
+> It's common practice to indent the line(s) of code within a for loop.
-> The only purpose is to make the code easier to read -- it is not required for the loop to run.
+> It makes the code easier to read -- it is not required for the loop to run.

 When the shell sees the keyword `for`, it knows to repeat a command (or group of commands) once for each item in a list.